Elgountari-Ayoub/small_c_projects/README.md

 # small_c_projects
-small c programming projects for learn and practice on c
+small_c_projects is a simple repo for learn and practice on c programming language